Ship near the port

 The EU ETS compliance scheme is set on an annual basis.

 First, the EU MRV plan must be updated within 3 months from January 2024.
 The plan must be monitored by an accredited verifier and submitted for approval by April 1, 2024 to the shipping company’s administrative authority.
+It should reflect the inclusion of CH4 and N2O emissions within the scope of this Regulation.

 The shipping company will be administered by an EU Member State’s administrative authority according to: